 If you don't plan on bringing your own snorkeling gear along, that's all right.
 Many hotels and resorts offer it as a perk of staying with them, and if you sign up for a tour everything you need is usually provided for you.
 Those going it alone, however, can rent gear from waterports shops and kiosks near many of the most popular beaches.
 Some restaurants along the coast even rent gear out.

-If you're looking forward to exploring what's down below you might want to visit.
+If you're looking forward to experiencing what's below the surface you might want to check out.
 Aptly named for its abundance of angelfish, this destination focuses on a reef system that only stretches about 20 feet deep.
-This snorkeling site is located within the eastern part of Grand Bahama.
+This snorkeling site is located in the eastern part of Grand Bahama.

-is another snorkeling spot you might enjoy.
+is another option.
 Broad coral heads that are similar in appearance to a cross-legged Buddha statue, this site is interesting indeed.
 Among these naturally shaped Buddhas are feathered and soft corals, sea fans, reef sharks, rays, and lots of little reef fish.

-A fourth place to go snorkeling is.
+A fourth place where you can go snorkeling is.
 While snorkeling from the beach is not very good, if you are strong enough to swim out to the reef you'll be rewarded with sightings of sting rays, sea dollars, star fish, and dozens of schools of fish.
 The waters are only good at low tide, and still the buddy system is recommended.
-If you want to experience it for yourself, this site is found within the central part of Grand Bahama.
+If you want to check it out, this site is located in the central part of Grand Bahama.

 is a fifth option to consider.
 Diverse marine life and colorful coral heads are the major draw to this destination among snorkelers.
 The reef is between six and 20 feet deep, and water temperatures range from 68 to 84 degrees depending on the season.
 Do keep in mind that the nearby tiger shark population sometimes migrates to this area.

 The table just below provides a few details regarding 8 of the best places to go snorkeling in this area.